ewd3v/tiniest_pesde/README.md

 ## Installation

-No installation needed!
+Run `pesde add ewdev/tiniest --dev`.
+It's then recommended that you go into your `pesde.toml` and switch the version to use an exact version (i.e switching `^0.0.0` to `=0.0.0`).
+This is because new versions may come with breaking changes.

-`tiniest` is distributed as a set of portable Luau files that sit next to each other.
+As an alternative, you can go to https://github.com/dphfox/tiniest, where `tiniest` is distributed as a set of portable Luau files that sit next to each other.
 Drop them into your `lib` folder, keep the ones you need, and start using `tiniest` right away :)